Cyclone3629/byebyesecurly/README.md

 </p>

 ### DISCLAIMER
-<p align='center'>I didn't make this, nor did the original project this is forked from.
+I didn't make this, nor did the original project this is forked from.

 ### Instructions
-I didn't originate this method, but I'm contributing to its improvement.

 1. Access [this file](/SecurlyKiller) and click the "Copy" button beside "raw". ( https://pastebin.com/mbd8xsQM if RAW is blocked)